 (3) The department shall submit the completed applications for special license plate programs that meet the requirements of this section to the chairmen of the senate transportation committee and the house of representatives transportation and defense committee each year on behalf of the agency to be included for consideration in the next legislative session.

-(4) On an annual basis, by December 1 of each calendar year, the sponsor of a special license plate program, shall prepare an annual report, which shall be made available on request, and shall be forwarded to the department.
+(4) On an annual basis, by December 1 of each calendar year, the sponsor of a special license plate program shall prepare an annual report, which shall be made available on request and shall be forwarded to the department.
 Such report shall include an accounting of revenues and expenditures associated with the funds collected for the special license plate program.
 The department shall compile and forward such reports to the chairmen of the senate transportation committee and the house of representatives transportation and defense committee by January 15 of each year.
-Failure of the agency to provide such report by the due date shall result in the suspension of the special license plate program sales on January 1 until such report is provided.
-The provisions of this section shall apply to all special plate programs generating revenue outside of the department excluding military license plate programs.
+Failure of the agency to provide such report by the due date shall result in the discontinuation of the special license plate program sales on January 1.
+The provisions of this section shall exclude special plates established for the highway distribution account, an Idaho college or university pursuant to section 49-418A, Idaho Code, and military license plate programs.

 (5) Any decision by the department that the special license plate program application does not meet the provisions of this section may be appealed to the director of the department.
 Such notice of appeal shall be made in writing within twenty (20) days of the notice of denial.
 For all denied applications, the department shall, at the next legislative session, report to the senate and house of representatives transportation committees on such denied applications and the reason for the denials.